gfaas1/ES-LEI-2Sem-2022-Grupo-13/README.md

 # JGraphT

-Released: September 19, 2016</p>
+Released: January 17, 2017</p>

 Written by [Barak Naveh](mailto:barak_naveh@users.sourceforge.net)  and Contributors

-(C) Copyright 2003-2016, by Barak Naveh and Contributors.
+(C) Copyright 2003-2017, by Barak Naveh and Contributors.
 All rights reserved.

 Please address all contributions, suggestions, and inquiries to the [user mailing list](https://lists.sourceforge.net/lists/listinfo/jgrapht-users)